 Do you have a non-fiction book or a manuscript that should be shared with your children and others?
 We recommend you consider becoming a published author.
 Click the Become a Contributing Author link above to take your first step.

 The BelleAire Press “Cat-itorial Review Board” recently granted its CRB Seal of Excellence to a new work of feline historic fiction by Faith R. Connors, author of Flavors of the Fjords and Love, Midgie.

 Pee Wee, The Clark’s Hill Cat is a cat’s tale, as told by himself to Connors.
-Actually, the story was the outcome of Connor’s discovery as a young girl that she knew what her cat was thinking.
-The result is a gripping tale of cat life in the Raymond household in Stamford, Connecticut during World War Two.
-From blackouts and Victory Gardens, to Sailors “borrowing” the family car, Pee Wee shares his unique experiences and outlook.
+Actually, the story was the outcome of Connors’ discovery as a young girl that she knew what her cat was thinking.
+The result is a gripping tale of cat life in the Raymond household in Stamford, Connecticut during World War II.
+From blackouts and Victory Gardens, to a Sailor “borrowing” the family car, Pee Wee shares his unique experiences and outlook.

 “Why do you want to read a book by me?”
 Pee Wee asks.
 “Is it because I am a cat?”

 We believe you will agree with the BP CRB that Pee Wee’s tale is not too long, not too short, but just right.

 Flavors of the Fjords “is the complete story of a family, their destinies, and the conditions under which they lived…[we wrote it] for people who want to have a better knowledge of Norway as it was in the past and what it is like today.” -Bjørn Fladvad-

 Flavors of the Fjords has the largest number of traditional Norwegian holiday recipes–cakes, cookies, breads–ever put together in one book!
 Interwoven with fascinating bits of Norwegian social history, including explanations of Norwegian Holiday traditions and customs, many of them kept alive by millions of Norwegian-American families.